simple-crypto/SCALib/paper/paper.md

 Countermeasures against these attacks have been extensively researched for more than two decades and are often deployed in security-critical devices.

-A side-channel attack is made of three steps: first, the leakage is measured.
+A side-channel attack is made of three steps.
+First, the leakage is measured.
 Then, a statistical processing is applied to this leakage in order to infer the internal behavior of the device (typically, an intermediate state of the cryptographic algorithm).
 Finally, the cryptographic key is recovered from the